Arcanorum/rogueworld/README.md

 ## Everything for the game Dungeonz.

 Greetings!
-You have stumbled upon the work area for Dungeonz, the free, browser based, massively multiplayer online RPG.
+You have stumbled upon the work area for Dungeonz, the free, open-source, browser based, massively multiplayer online RPG.

 ## *What is this?*
 This is the central code repository for Dungeonz.